-Carol A. Lombardini Direct: 818.935.5930 President
+Carol A. Lombardini President

+Direct: 818.935.5930

-As of August 1, 2015; Renewed as of August 1, 2018
+As of August 1, 2015; Renewed as of August 1, 2018; Renewed as of August 1, 2021

-Matthew D. Loeb

-International President

-International Alliance of Theatrical Stage Employees and

-Moving Picture Technicians, Artists and Allied Crafts

-of the United States, its Territories and Canada

-207 West 25th Street, 4th Floor

-New York, New York 10001
+Matthew D. Loeb International President International Alliance of Theatrical Stage Employees and Moving Picture Technicians, Artists and Allied Crafts of the United States, its Territories and Canada 207 West 25th Street, 4th Floor New York, New York 10001

-Re: Sideletter to the 2018 Producer-IATSE Basic Agreement re Productions Made for New Media
+Re: Sideletter to the 2021 Producer-IATSE Basic Agreement re Productions Made for New Media

-During the 2015 negotiations, the parties agreed to reprint the Sideletter to the 2015 Producer-IATSE Basic Agreement re Productions Made for New Media in the West Coast Studio Local Agreements for convenience only.
-By so doing, the parties did not intend to change the meaning or effect of or alter the interpretation of the Sideletter.
+During the 2015 negotiations, the parties agreed to reprint the Sideletter to the 2015 Producer- IATSE Basic Agreement re Productions Made for New Media in the West Coast Studio Local Agreements for convenience only.
+By so doing, the parties did not intend to change the meaning or effect of, or alter the interpretation of, the Sideletter.